The Agrarian Figure with Johne Richardson

 Pastoral landscapes and bucolic scenes of Nebraska are synonymous with oil painter Wendy Hall.

-Bone Creek Museum of Agrarian Art welcomes the Ashland, NE painter for a one-woman show Nov.
-29, 2013 through March 23, 2014.
+Bone Creek Museum of Agrarian Art features work by the Ashland, NE painter Nov.
+29, 2013 through Mar.
+23, 2014.
 Artworks in this show, Pastoral, Bucolic, Idyllic: Home with Wendy Hall, include horses, cattle, and the rolling hills of Eastern Nebraska.

 Wendy Hall has been painting since the mid-nineties.
 She has received multiple museum exhibitions in the state.